gasangw/NestJS-Interview-Questions-And-Answers/README.md

     **[⬆ Back to Top](#table-of-contents)**

 38. ### What is Circular dependency (dependency cycle) in Nestjs, and how can they be fixed?
+       A `circular dependency` occurs when two classes depend on each other.
+For example, `class A` needs `class B`, and `class B` also needs `class A`.
+Circular dependencies can arise in Nest between modules and between providers.

+       Nest enables resolving circular dependencies between providers in two ways.

+       1.`forward referencing`: allows Nest to reference classes which aren't yet defined using the `forwardRef()` utility function.
+For example, if `CatsService` and `CommonService` depend on each other, both sides of the relationship can use `@Inject()` and the `forwardRef()` utility to resolve the circular dependency.
+Otherwise Nest won't instantiate them because all of the essential metadata won't be available.
+Here's an example:

+       ```javascript
+         import { forwardRef } from '@nestjs/common'

+        @Injectable()
+        export class CatsService {
+          constructor(
+            @Inject(forwardRef(() => CommonService))
+            private commonService: CommonService,
+          ) {}
+        }

+       ```

+       2.`ModuleRef class`
+       To retrieve a provider instance from the DI container as another.

     **[⬆ Back to Top](#table-of-contents)**